datacentricdesign/iob22/assignments/01-user-interaction/step2.md

 name = initVal
 ```

+[TODO expand on 'type' with a focus on numbers and string for now]

 **Attention!** Unlike in mathematics in which the equal sign `=` means that the expressions on both sides are equal, in programming `=` means that the right part is ‘assigned’ to the left part.
 {: .fs-5 .ls-10 .code-example .bg-yellow-000}